petermatyas/ESP32-28-Inch-TFT-HamClock/readme.md

 - **HamQSL XML Parser** — https://github.com/canislupus11/HamQSL-XML-Parser

 Thanks for the idea and the initial approach to parsing and displaying **hamqsl.com** propagation data on small TFTs.
-This project is a ground-up implementation for ESP32 with **TFT_eSPI**, a web-configurable UI, captive portal onboarding, and OTA updates.
+This project is a ground-up implementation for ESP32 with **TFT_eSPI**, a web-configurable UI, and captive portal onboarding.
 No source code from the above project is copied into this repository.
 (Attribution provided as inspiration.)

 ---